-Examples of typical characteristics of: Non-complex commercial software Mid-size and moderately complex commercial software or IT applications Large or complex IT applications (e.g., ERP systems) Matters related to IT processes: The personnel involved in maintaining the IT environment (the number and skill level of the IT support resources that manage security and changes to the IT environment).
-Few personnel with limited IT knowledge to process vendor upgrades and manage access Limited personnel with IT skills / dedicated to IT Dedicated IT departments with skilled personnel, including programming skills The complexity of processes to manage access rights.
-Single individual with administrative access manages access rights Few individuals with administrative access manage access rights Complex processes managed by IT department for access rights The complexity of the security over the IT environment, including vulnerability of the IT applications, databases, and other aspects of the IT environment to cyber risks, particularly when there are web-based transactions or transactions involving external interfaces.
-Simple on-premise access with no external web-facing elements Some web-based applications with primarily simple, rolebased security Multiple platforms with web-based access and complex security models Whether program changes have been made to the manner in which information is processed, and the extent of such changes during the period.
-Commercial software with no source code installed Some commercial applications with no source code and other mature applications with a small number or simple changes; traditional systems development lifecycle New or large number or complex changes, several development cycles each year The extent of change within the IT environment (e.g., new aspects of the IT environment or significant changes in the Changes limited to version upgrades of commercial software Changes consist of commercial software upgrades, ERP New or large number or complex changes, several development cycles
+Examp les of typical characterist tics of: Non-complex commercial software Mid-size and moderately complex commercial software or IT applications Large or complex IT applications (e.g., ERP systems) tters related to IT cesses: • The personnel involved in maintaining the IT environment (the number and skill level of the IT support resources that manage security and changes to the IT environment).
+Few personnel with limited IT knowledge to process vendor upgrades and manage access Limited personnel with IT skills / dedicated to IT Dedicated IT departments with skilled personnel, including programming skills • The complexity of processes to manage access rights.
+Single individual with administrative access manages access rights Few individuals with administrative access manage access rights Complex processes managed by IT department for access rights • The complexity of the security over the IT environment, including vulnerability of the IT applications, databases, and other aspects of the IT environment to cyber risks, particularly when there are web-based transactions or transactions involving external interfaces.
+Simple on-premise access with no external web-facing elements Some web-based applications with primarily simple, role- based security Multiple platforms with web-based access and complex security models • Whether program changes have been made to the manner in which information is processed, and the extent of such changes during the period.
+Commercial software with no source code installed Some commercial applications with no source code and other mature applications with a small number or simple changes; traditional systems development lifecycle New or large number or complex changes, several development cycles each year • The extent of change within the IT environment (e.g., new aspects of the IT environment or significant changes in the Changes limited to version upgrades of commercial software Changes consist of commercial software upgrades, ERP New or large number or complex changes, several development cycles

-Examples of typical characteristics of: Non-complex commercial software Mid-size and Large or or moderately complex commercial software or IT applications system IT applications or the underlying IT infrastructure). version upgrades, or legacy enhancements each year, heavy ERP customization Whether there was a major data conversion during the period and, if so, the nature and significance of the changes made, and how the conversion was undertaken.
+Examp les of typical characterist tics of: Non-complex commercial software Mid-size and moderately complex commercial software or IT applications Large or complex IT applications (e.g., ERP systems) IT applications or the underlying IT infrastructure). version upgrades, or legacy enhancements each year, heavy ERP customization • Whether there was a major data conversion during the period and, if so, the nature and significance of the changes made, and how the conversion was undertaken.
 Software upgrades provided by vendor; No data conversion features for upgrade Minor version upgrades for commercial software applications with limited data being converted Major version upgrade, new release, platform change